Wattled jacana

-The wattled jacana (Jacana jacana) is a wader which is a resident breeder from western Panama and Trinidad south through most of South America east of the Andes.
+The wattled jacana (Jacana jacana) is a wader in the family Jacanidae found throughout much of South America east of the Andes, as well as western Panama and Trinidad.
+It is the only species in the Jacanidae family with such a large distribution.
+Wattled jacanas have long toes and claws which help them walk through aquatic vegetation.
+Like the majority of species of jacanas, the female is larger than the male, and forms harems of up to 4 or 5 males at any given time.
+There is also a major difference in proportional development or ornamentation (facial crest and wing size) and defense (length of wing spur) relative to body size when compared to males.

+Etymology

+"Jacana" comes from the Tupi word ñaha'nã which means "very loud bird".

 Breeding

 The wattled jacana lays four black-marked brown eggs in a floating nest.
 The male, as with other jacanas and some other wader families like the phalaropes, takes responsibility for incubation, with two eggs held between each wing and the breast.
 The females are polyandrous and will help to defend the nests of up to four mates.

 Description

 These are conspicuous and unmistakable birds.
 They are 17–23 cm long, but the females are larger than the males.
 The adults have a chestnut back and wing coverts, with the rest of the body mainly black.
 In flight the greenish yellow flight feathers are obvious.
 Also visible are yellow bony spurs on the leading edge of the wings, which it can use to defend itself and its young.
 The yellow bill extends up as a red coot-like head shield and a reddish wattle, and the legs and very long toes are dull blue-grey.

 Young birds initially have entirely white underparts, and can always be identified by the presence of white in their plumage.